PujaKamble/floor_detection/README.md

 # Floor Detection on Yolov5 using Jetson Nano 2gb Developer Kit.

-Floor detection system which will detect the quality of Floor, identify whether its clean or unclean and then recommend the steps to take after identifying the property of the Floor.
+### Floor detection system which will detect the quality of Floor, identify whether its clean or unclean and then recommend the steps to take after identifying the property of the Floor

 ## Aim